 3. Gingerbread Folk – Gingerbread House Kits

-Building a gingerbread house is fun any time of the year.
+Celebrate Christmas in July by creating your very own gingerbread house.
 We love Gingerbread Folk gingerbread house kits as they’re super easy to assemble with everything you need except your choice of lollies to decorate.
 The gingerbread is deliciously soft to eat, vegan, nut-free and palm oil free with no colours, flavours or preservatives.

 4. Northern Beaches Council – Make a Sustainable ‘Swingin’ Succulent